alecthomas/waffle/README.md

 Integrates [Clastic](https://github.com/mahmoud/clastic) through an injector module.
 This is the core module for providing web application support.

-### waffle.web.clastic.AllImportedRoutesModule

-Automatically binds all imported `@route` endpoints.
-This obviates the need for the `@controllers` decorator on entry points.

 ### waffle.web.db.DatabaseSessionModule

 A module that manages DB session lifecycle in HTTP requests.
 This basically resets the session at the end of each request.